AzCii/terraform-aws-mail-service/README.md

 The following arguments are supported:

 - source - (Required) Source of the module.
-- dns_zone_ids - (Required) List of the ID(s) of the DNS zone to setup the service for.
+- dns_zone_ids - (Required) List of the ID(s) of the DNS zone to setup the service for, the first ID will be regarded as the primary.
-- domain - (Required) The domain to create the records for.
+- name - (Required) A name that ensures that resources that need to be uniquely named, are unique.
 - aws_region - (Required) The AWS region to create the records in.
 - mail_recipient - (Required) The email address to forward mail to.
 - mail_sender_prefix - (Required) The user part of the email address to use for the sender email.